Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Results

 \subsection{User experience}

-In this experiment, the 8-item version of the User Experience Questionnaire (UEQ-S; see Table \ref{tab:UEQ} \citep{schrepp2017design}) was used to evaluate participants' experience with the virtual eyes.
-After completing all experimental blocks, participants filled out the UEQ-S, which consists of eight items, four representing a pragmatic scale and the other four representing a hedonic scale.
-Each item is rated on a 7-point semantic differential scale, ranging from -3 (most negative evaluation) to +3 (most positive evaluation).

-Figures \ref{fig:UEQ} and \ref{fig:UEQ_Overall} present the results of the UEQ-S ratings by 30 participants who evaluated the user experience across three different display conditions of the eye models.
-Figures \ref{fig:UEQ_Pragmatic} and \ref{fig:UEQ_Hedonic} illustrate the pragmatic and hedonic quality, respectively.
-In the box plot figures, different background colors indicate varying evaluation ranges.
-Values between -0.8 and 0.8 (grey background) indicate a neutral evaluation on the corresponding scale.
-Values greater than 0.8 (green background) signify a positive evaluation, while values below -0.8 (red background) indicate a negative evaluation.
-Table \ref{tab:UEQ_score} shows the scale means for the UEQ-S ratings by 30 participants across three different display conditions of eye models.
+Figure \ref{fig:UEQ} presents the results of the UEQ-S ratings of 30 participants who evaluated the user experience across three different display conditions of the eye models, which were referred to as "Eyes", "Mirrors", and "Mirror Eyes" during the study.
+Table~\ref{tab:UEQ_score} shows the scale means for the UEQ-S ratings.
 Standard deviations are shown in parentheses.
-Bold font indicates a statistically significant ($p < 0.001$) difference from other conditions.

-For the eye-only condition, the mean score was 0.67 for pragmatic quality and -0.26 for hedonic quality.
-These scores are similar to those in the mirror-only condition for which the means were 0.71 for pragmatic quality and -0.22 for hedonic quality.
-In contrast, the mirror-eye condition yielded the highest rating among the three conditions, with mean scores of 1.29 for pragmatic quality and 1.3 for hedonic quality.
+For the \eyesonlyc~condition, the mean score was 0.67 for pragmatic quality and -0.26 for hedonic quality.
+These scores are similar to those in the \mirrorsonlyc~condition for which the means were 0.71 for pragmatic quality and -0.22 for hedonic quality.
+In contrast, the \mirroreyesc~condition yielded the highest rating among the three conditions, with mean scores of 1.29 for pragmatic quality and 1.3 for hedonic quality.
 A one-way ANOVA revealed a significant difference in hedonic quality across the three conditions ($F(2,87) = 14.86, p < 0.001$).
-Post-hoc multiple comparisons showed a significant difference between the mirror-eye and the other two conditions (both $p < 0.001$).
-For pragmatic quality, while the mirror-eye condition had a higher mean (1.29, indicating a positive rating in the green zone), no significant differences were found between the three conditions ($F(2,87) = 1.81, p = 0.17$).
+Post-hoc multiple comparisons with Holm-Bonferroni adjusted p-values showed a significant difference between the \mirroreyesc~and the other two conditions (both $p < 0.001$).
+For pragmatic quality, while the \mirroreyesc~condition had a higher mean (1.29, indicating a positive rating in the green zone), no significant differences were found between the three conditions ($F(2,87) = 1.81, p = 0.17$).